 Let's Get Regulated

-Philip Peacock; Buffalo, NY I am a longtime reader, and I enjoy the average-car-guy-build way of doing things.
-I've got a fuel supply question for you.
+Buffalo, NY I am a longtime reader, and I enjoy the average-car-guy-build way of doing things.
+I've got a fuel line or fuel pump problem for you.
 The car is a 2,400-pound Henry J with a 383ci small-block Chevy, Edelbrock RPM heads, a TR1X tunnel-ram with two 450-cfm Holley carbs, a Herbert mechanical flat-tappet cam with 238 degrees of duration and 0.538-inch lift, and 10.47:1 compression.
 The fuel system consists of a Mallory 110 pump, a Mallory 140 filter, and a 1/2-inch aluminum line up to the 12-803 Holley regulator.
 I've come out of the regulator with a single, -6 line to dual, inline banjo fittings connected to the carbs, with pressure set at 7.5 pounds with a gauge on regulator.

-Jeff Smith:This sounds like a fun ride, Philip--especially with a Henry J. You get extra style points for that body.
-From your description, I'm not sure your plumbing job is really at fault.
+Jeff Smith:This sounds like a fun ride - fuel pump problems always are.
+You get extra style points for that body.
+From your description, I'm not sure your plumbing job on the fuel line is really at fault.
 The Holley 12-803 pressure regulator has been around for decades.
 It uses a spring-loaded check ball to establish the required fuel pressure, and the ball is 0.220 inch in diameter.
 When compared with a -6 fuel line (a theoretical inside diameter of 0.375 inch), you might assume the regulator is the restriction.
 But let's start at the carburetor and work our way toward the pump.
 The typical small-cfm Holley carburetor is equipped with a pair of 0.097-inch-diameter needle-and-seat assemblies.
 We used the term "theoretical" when describing the -6 fuel line because common AN fittings generally restrict the inside diameter to something significantly less than 0.375 inch.
 But for the purposes of our discussion, we'll leave it at 3?8 inch.
 Moving further upstream, we come to the regulator.
 After adding the potential flow area of four 0.097 needle-and-seat assemblies and comparing that with a single 0.220-inch check ball in the Holley regulator, I initially thought I'd found the restriction.
 But when I did the math, it was revealed that the four needles are only 78 percent of the area of the regulator.
 A second regulator with more flow area would probably help by reducing the flow restriction, but perhaps this isn't really the problem.
 The assumption we're making is that we have good fuel pressure at all times.

 Of course, it's also possible that the problem is not fuel-delivery related.
 We know of an enthusiast who upgraded his fuel-delivery system only to discover that his real problem was that the throttle was opening only 60 percent.
 The cure was a 30-second adjustment to the throttle linkage after he spent days building a killer fuel system.
 Other classic issues that could cause the engine to lie down at higher engine speeds include retarded ignition timing, or, my personal favorite, weak valvesprings.
 More than likely, your issue will be easily identified after first determining whether the fuel pressure drops during the run.
 Sometimes the simplest solutions are the best.